Trust. Experience. Results.

 Eyelid surgery includes procedures on your upper eyelids, lower eyelids, or both.
 Based on a preoperative evaluation of factors such as your underlying facial muscle structure, bone structure, and the symmetry of your eyebrows, your surgeon will decide how much skin, muscle, and fat to remove.

-A board-certified plastic surgeon will choose the right procedure for you based on your physical characteristics and aesthetic concerns.
+A plastic surgeon will choose the right procedure for you based on your physical characteristics and aesthetic concerns.

 Your surgeon will place the incision line at the natural eyelid crease through which he or she will remove excess skin, muscle, and fat.
 Lasers may be used to remove this excess tissue to reduce swelling and bruising.